finmoorhouse/hti/src/pages/donate.md

 path: donate
 ---

-We produce this podcast on our own time, and episodes can take between 10–20 hours to complete.
-We do not run ads, so your donation will help us pay for hosting and invest in new equipment (and caffeine).
+We're fortunate enough that money is *not* currently a major constraint on producing this podcast, so we don't think direct donations to us are competitive with other comparable donation opportunities in impact terms.

+If you are looking for a place to support early-stage projects similar to our own, consider [donating to the Infrastructure Fund](https://www.givingwhatwecan.org/charities/effective-altruism-infrastructure-fund) or another [EA Fund](https://funds.effectivealtruism.org/) — Open Philanthropy (a philanthropic organisation) will **match your donations 2x**.

+We're grateful to the [EA Infrastructure Fund](https://funds.effectivealtruism.org/funds/ea-community) for supporting us with a series of grants.
+This covered our time as we worked on the podcast, especially over the pandemic.
+If you have a project you think could improve the world, strongly consider [applying to get funded](https://funds.effectivealtruism.org/apply-for-funding).

+Of course, that doesn't mean we'd *turn down* tips!

 <a href='https://tips.pinecast.com/jar/hear-this-idea' target='_blank' class="no-underline bg-gold-400 font-sans outline-gold-500 outline-[3px] m-6 px-5 py-3 rounded-lg inline-block hover:outline outline-offset-[-3px]">
-💸 Donate →
+💸 Tip the show →
 </a>

-Special thank you to the [EA Infrastructure Fund](https://funds.effectivealtruism.org/funds/ea-community) for supporting us with a series of grants in the past.
-This covered our time as we worked on the podcast, especially over the pandemic.
-If you have a project you think could improve the world, we highly recommend thinking about applying to an [EA Fund](https://funds.effectivealtruism.org/).

-EA Funds is also [looking for donations](https://forum.effectivealtruism.org/posts/zt6MsCCDStm74HFwo/ea-funds-organisational-update-open-philanthropy-matching) of its own.
-Your donations will be matched 2× by Open Philanthropy.